Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Introduction

-There have also been a handful of recent papers that discuss POMDPs in the context of causal inference and off-policy evaluation but, unlike us, they did not study how assuming Model \ref{mod:POMDP} enables more precise evaluation relative to a model-free specification. \citet{mandel2014offline} consider POMDPs as a possible data-generative model in the context of off-policy evaluation; however, they do not exploit properties of the model for variance reduction, and instead used standard non-parametric methods (in particular importance sampling) for evaluation.
-Meanwhile, \citet{tennenholtz2020off} study confounding bias in the context of a POMDP model.
-Their main interest is in settings where the unobserved state $H_{it}$ is a source of unobserved confounding, and then build on the literature on causal identification with proxy variables \citep[e.g.,][]{miao2018identifying} to correct for this confounding.
-In contrast, we work in a setting where there are no confounding problems (Assumption \ref{assu:mrt}), and so standard model-free methods like importance sampling would be unbiased but high variance.
+There have also been a handful of recent papers that discuss POMDPs in the context of causal inference and off-policy evaluation but, unlike us, they did not study how assuming Model \ref{mod:POMDP} enables more precise evaluation under sequential ignorability relative to the model-free specification. \citet{mandel2014offline} consider POMDPs as a possible data-generative model in the context of off-policy evaluation; however, they do not exploit properties of the model for variance reduction, and instead used standard non-parametric methods (in particular importance sampling) for evaluation.
+Meanwhile, there is a growing literature studying confounding bias in the context of a POMDP model \citep{saghafian2018ambiguous,tennenholtz2020off,bennett2021proximal,nair2021spectral,uehara2022future}.
+Their main interest is in settings where the unobserved state $H_{it}$ is a source of unobserved confounding, and then build on the literature on causal identification with proxy variables \citep[e.g.,][]{miao2018identifying} to correct for this confounding; and doing so requires making strong assumptions on the relationship between the observed and unobserved state variables.
+In contrast, we work in a setting where there are no confounding problems (Assumption \ref{assumption:mrt}) and so standard model-free methods like importance sampling would be unbiased but high variance; we then use (minimally structured) POMDP assumptions to enable improved precision.